 The idea behind the ‘manifesto’ piece was to press the reset button on what had come before from Knight Frank and indeed other estate agents, and see if we could reinvent the estate agent’s sales letter.
 All too often these pieces concentrate on past achievements and the promise of potential buyers which is all great factual information, yet it also can be a little dry and predictable.

 Instead, we tried to break the convention a little and overturn a few assumptions about Knight Frank regarding its size and heritage.
-People may have thought they are too big to understand the specific needs of a domestic client, or too high-end to appreciate their budget constraints.
-So, our aim was to further humanise Knight Frank’s core market marketing with a lighter, conversational piece, to allow them to engage with the audience more quickly and effectively.
-Rather than just selling the features of their service, we wanted to highlight the consequent benefits of partnering with a globally networked operator with excellent local knowledge, driven to uphold an excellent reputation over maximising profits in the short term.
+People may think the company is too big to understand the specific needs of a domestic client, or too high-end to appreciate their budget constraints.
+Our aim was to further humanise Knight Frank with a lighter, conversational piece, to engage with the audience more quickly and effectively.
+Rather than just selling the features of its service, we highlight the benefits of partnering with a globally networked operator with excellent local knowledge, driven to uphold an excellent reputation over maximising profits in the short term.

 Since you’ve been working with Spinach, the studio has grown substantially to include a wide range of customers from drinks and hospitality, to education, property and beyond.
 What challenges do you face as a copywriter?

-The kind of challenges a copywriter thrives on, such as lots of different industries, products and services to investigate and understand.
+The kind of challenges a copywriter thrives on!
+There are lots of different industries, products and services to investigate and understand.
 As an agency, we make it clear from the offset that the client is the expert in their field and we are the ones who assimilate the information and turn it into compelling concepts and communication.
-In my experience copywriting, challenges only arise when there is a confusion as to who is the expert in what, and the expectation for the copywriter to know everything is set way too high.
-Luckily, we have a process that ensures we are all on the same page when we start the project.
+Copywriting challenges only arise when there is a confusion as to who is the expert in what, and the expectation for the copywriter to know everything is set way too high.
+Here we have a process that ensures we are all on the same page when we start the project.

 What is the most exciting part of the job for you?